Last Updated September 3, 2020

 The US takes national security seriously, so if you are deemed to present a threat to the national security of the United States, then you will be ineligible to obtain a US green card.

 For the most part, this requirement is relatively straightforward.
-The US doesn’t want to grant legal permanent residency to former members of ISIS or known eco-terrorists.
+The US doesn’t want to grant legal permanent residence to former members of ISIS or known eco-terrorists.

 The US does not issue green cards to persons deemed likely to become a “public charge,” which means a person who is dependent on government support.